BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 If your outer door is open a large amount of the time you will need to build a lobby type arrangement.
 Like the picture shown (left).

 Both these doors will require Acoustic Seals and should have door closers on them.
-Ideally they should never be open at the same time.
+Ideally they should never both be open at the same time.

 See here for more info.